SageAxcess/installer-osx/InstallBuilder/README.md

 Specify the links from which the extensions will be downloaded in InstallBuilder.

+You can read get more info about the approach and research here: https://github.com/SageAxcess/installer-osx/blob/dev_2017/InstallBuilder/Edge%20research.md

 ## Safari:
 For Safary, double click on the element shown in the screenshot below: